The Chinese Room

-The Chinese Room (formerly Thechineseroom) is a British video game developer based in Brighton that is best known for exploration games, such as Dear Esther.
+The Chinese Room (formerly Thechineseroom) is a British video game developer based in Brighton that is best known for exploration games.
 The company originated as a mod team for Half-Life 2, based at the University of Portsmouth in 2007, and is named after John Searle's Chinese room thought experiment.
-In August 2018, it became a subsidiary of Sumo Digital.
+It was a subsidiary of Sumo Digital from 2018 to 2025.

 History

 Early years (2007–2017)

 Thechineseroom's first three projects were two mods for Half-Life 2, named Antlion Soccer and Dear Esther, and a Doom 3 mod titled Conscientious Objector.
 The modding project was backed by the Arts and Humanities Research Council.
 Of these, Dear Esther became a cult hit.
 In 2009, Thechineseroom developed Korsakovia, which was a survival horror mod.

 After Korsakovia, Thechineseroom worked with Robert Briscoe to develop a remake of Dear Esther, this time as a full-fledged video game title, distributed through Valve's Steam distribution service.
 This stand-alone version of the mod received several IGF nominations, such as the Seamus McNally Grand Prize, Excellence in Visual Arts and Audio, and the Nuovo Award.
 It finally won for Excellence in Visual Art.
 The remake featured improved graphics, but was based on the same engine as the previous mods, Source.
 The game was released in early 2012 and reached 50,000 copies sold within one week.

 In February 2012, Thechineseroom announced that they began development on Amnesia: A Machine for Pigs, a survival horror game and indirect sequel to Amnesia: The Dark Descent.
 This project was produced by the makers of the original game, Frictional Games.

 Thechineseroom also began work on their newest title, Everybody's Gone to the Rapture alongside the development of Amnesia: A Machine for Pigs.
 During that time, on 11 June 2013, they renamed themselves from Thechineseroom to The Chinese Room, introducing a new logo.
 The studio team partnered with Santa Monica Studio to produce Everybody's Gone to the Rapture.
 It was re-revealed at Gamescom 2013 during Sony's conference as a PlayStation 4 exclusive.
 The title was finally released on 11 August 2015.